Karpal Singh: Victories and controversy

 (the Pakatan Rakyat), and Karpal was listed as the DAP representative on the coalition's Shadow Ministry of Home Affairs Committee in July 2009.

-In April 2010, he was suspended from Parliament for ten days after he called the speaker a "dictator".
-In December of that year, he and opposition MPs Anwar Ibrahim, Azmin Ali and Sivarasa Rasiah were suspended for six months.
+In April 2010, he was suspended from parliament for ten days after he called the speaker a "dictator".
+In December of that year, he and opposition members of parliament Anwar Ibrahim, Azmin Ali and Sivarasa Rasiah were suspended for six months.
 Anwar was suspended for stirring up controversy over government links to APCO Worldwide, while the rest were punished for publicising a report by the Rights and Privileges Committee finding Anwar guilty before the report was presented to Parliament.

 In December 2011, Karpal and Penang second deputy chief minister P. Ramasamy feuded over Ramasamy's reported accusation that dissidents in the DAP were plotting against him for not giving them projects and favours.
 Karpal called Ramasamy a "warlord" and asked for him to resign as deputy chief minister.
 Ramasamy asked the party to remove its "godfathers", an apparent reference to Karpal.
 The feud was resolved internally, and Ramasamy later denied ever making the accusation.
 At the DAP national conference in January 2012, Karpal joined Ramasamy and asked the party's "warlords and godfathers [to] stand together against Barisan Nasional."

 Political views

 Karpal Singh cited David Saul Marshall, Mahatma Gandhi and John F. Kennedy as influences.
 The 13 May Incident convinced him that Malaysia needed to take a multiracial course, and he joined the DAP in 1970.
 Karpal praised the country's first prime minister, Tunku Abdul Rahman for promoting racial unity.
-He criticised the legal immunity granted to the hereditary Malay rulers in the original constitution, which was removed by the government in 1993.
+He criticised the legal immunity granted to the hereditary Malay rulers in the original constitution, which was removed by the Mahathir Mohamad government in 1993.

-Karpal Singh opposed the idea of Malaysia as an Islamic state, arguing that the constitution provided for a secular nation with Islam as the official religion, and clashed with Mahathir and the fellow opposition party PAS over the issue.
-Karpal said "an Islamic state over my dead body" about the debate during a political speech, but later said that he apologised for the remark.
+Karpal Singh opposed the idea of Malaysia as an Islamic state, arguing that the constitution provided for a secular nation with Islam as the official religion, and clashed with Mahathir and fellow opposition party PAS over the issue.
+Karpal said "an Islamic state over my dead body" about the debate during a political speech, but later said that he had apologised for the remark.

-Reputation
+Controversies and issues

-Karpal was a controversial figure, and he and fellow DAP politician Lim Kit Siang were called racial provocateurs.
+Karpal was a controversial figure, and he and fellow DAP politician Lim Kit Siang have been referred to as racial provocateurs.
 He was nicknamed "the Tiger of Jelutong" by admirers after serving five terms as Jelutong MP.
 Karpal attributed the nickname to a confrontation with former Malaysian Indian Congress President Samy Vellu when he said to Samy, "he could be the lion, and I could be the tiger, because there are no lions in Malaysia!"